 As part of the UU Casper “Care N Share” program, this is a “Share the Plate” Sunday benefiting Casper’s Murie Audubon Society, whose motto is “conservation through education.”
 Find out more about what Murie Audubon is doing in Wyoming at murieaudubon.org.
 Childcare and youth programming are available during the service, and refreshments and conversation follow.
 Everyone is welcome!

 Rev. Leslie Kee

-Click on the service title before for full text of Rev. Kee’s September 3, 2017, sermon.
-The Times They Are a Changin
+Click on the link below for the text of Rev. Kee’s sermon.